elixirschool/elixirschool/en/lessons/libraries/benchee.md

 map.flatten        0.56 K - 1.85x slower
 ```

-Of course your system information and results may be different depending on the specifications of the machine you are running your benchmarks on, but this general information should all be there.
+Of course, your system information and results may be different depending on the specifications of the machine you are running your benchmarks on, but this general information should all be there.

-At first glance, the `Comparison` section shows us that our `map.flatten` version is 1.85x slower than `flat_map` - very helpful to know!
-But let's look at the other statistics that we get:
+At first glance, the `Comparison` section shows us that our `map.flatten` version is 1.85x slower than `flat_map` - helpful to know!
+However, let's look at the other statistics that we get:

 * **ips** - this stands for "iterations per second," which tells us how often the given function can be executed in one second.
 For this metric, a higher number is better.
 * **average** - this is the average execution time of the given function.
 For this metric, a lower number is better.
 * **deviation** - this is the standard deviation, which tells us how much the results for each iteration varies in the results.
 Here it is given as a percentage of the average.
 * **median** - when all measured times are sorted, this is the middle value (or average of the two middle values when the number of samples is even).
-Because of environmental inconsistencies this will be more stable than the `average`, and somewhat more likely to reflect the normal performance of your code in production.
+Because of environmental inconsistencies this is more stable than the `average`, and somewhat more likely to reflect the normal performance of your code in production.
 For this metric, a lower number is better.

 There are also other available statistics, but these four are frequently the most helpful and commonly used for benchmarking, which is why they are displayed in the default formatter.
 To learn more about the other available metrics, check out the documentation on [hexdocs](https://hexdocs.pm/benchee/Benchee.Statistics.html#statistics/1).